 akouein (akouw) pres. inf. "[who can] accept?" - [who is able] to hear, heed.
 The infinitive is complementary, completing the sense of the verb "is able."

-eidwV (oida) perf. part. "aware" - having known [in himself].
-The participle is adverbial, possibly temporal, even causal, "because Jesus was aware that ..."
-Jesus was conscious that some of his followers were antagonistic to his teaching.
-No miraculous understanding is being implied since any sensitive teacher can pick up audience reactions.
+eidwV (oida) perf. part. "aware" - [jesus] having known [in = within himself].
+The participle is adverbial, best treated as temporal, but possibly causal, "because Jesus was aware that ..."
+Jesus is conscious that some of his followers are antagonistic to his teaching.
+No miraculous understanding is being implied since any sensitive teacher can pick up on the reaction of an audience.
 "Inwardly conscious", Moffatt.

 oJti "that" - Introducing a dependent statement of perception expressing what Jesus is aware of.
 As usual, the tense reflects the action as it occurred, ie., present tense.

 autoiV dat. pro. "[Jesus said] to them" - [he said] to them.
 Dative of indirect object.

 tou anqrwpou (oV) gen. "[Son] of Man" - [you see the son] of man.
 The genitive is adjectival, relational.
 John uses Jesus' favored messianic title some dozen times.
-The Son of Man title is drawn from Daniel 7:13, the mysterious messianic son who comes to the Ancient of Days and receives power, authority and rule.
+The Son of Man title is drawn from Daniel 7:13, the mysterious messianic son who comes to the Ancient of Days and receives power, authority and rule; See 1:51.

 Bultman goes out on a limb with this verse and suggests an assumed adversative comparative construction: "You say, 'it is the Spirit that gives life; the flesh is useless'; but I say, 'the words that I have spoken to you are both Spirit and life.'"
-There is much to commend this paraphrase.
 The disciples may be offended by Jesus' teaching up to this point - his claim that eternal life is found through eating his body and drinking his blood, ie., by faith in Jesus' life-giving, his being lifting-up (the cross).
-The disciples assert that the Spirit is the source of life, not words, not a flesh and blood man like Jesus.
+The disciples assert that the Spirit is the source of life, not words, not flesh and blood.
 "Not so", says Jesus; "the words I have spoken to you are both Spirit and life."

 to pneuma (a atoV) "the Spirit" - the spirit.
 Nominative subject of the verb to-be.
-Either "the Spirit", meaning "the Holy Spirit", "God's Spirit", or "the human spirit", cf. NAB.
-Usually without an attributive the word "spirit" in the NT means "God's Spirit", but the context may imply that the human spirit is intended.
+Either "the Spirit", meaning "the Holy Spirit", "God's Spirit", or "the human spirit", cf., NAB.
+Usually without an attributive modifier.
+The word "spirit" in the NT means "God's Spirit", but the context may imply that the human spirit is intended.
 The human spirit, our being, infused with the words of Jesus, produces life.
 On balance, "the Holy Spirit" is most likely intended.

-zwopoioun (zwopoiew) pres. part. "[gives] life" - [is] the thing making alive.
-The participle functions as a substantive, predicate nominative of the verb to-be.
+zwopoioun (zwopoiew) pres. part. "gives life" - [is] the thing making alive.
+The participle serves as a substantive, predicate nominative of the verb to-be.
 In the Nicodemus discourse, chapter 3, Jesus reworked the Old Testament life-giving role of the Spirit.
-In this discourse, the words of Jesus, through the agency of the Holy Spirit, give life, cf. 1Cor.15:45.
+In this discourse, the words of Jesus, through the agency of the Holy Spirit, give life, cf., 1Cor.15:45.
 Such an assertion would indeed offend many of Jesus' disciples.

 ouk ... ouden "[flesh counts for] nothing" - [the flesh does] not [benefit] nothing.
 Emphatic double negative.
 Jesus is possibly agreeing with his wayward disciples; how foolish to think that flesh will give spiritual life.
 The Spirit gives spiritual life, and believing in Jesus' words, words inspired by the Spirit, produces that life.

-rJhmata (a atoV) "the words" - Nominative subject of the verb to-be.
+ta rJhmata (a atoV) "the words" - Nominative subject of the verb to-be.
 It is the Spirit inspired words, spoken by Jesus, that give life.
-Note that those wanting to impose a eucharistic interpretation on chapter 6 translate "words" as "things", ie. the eucharistic (Mass, Communion) elements.
+Note that those wanting to impose a eucharistic interpretation on chapter 6 translate "words" as "things", ie., the eucharistic (Mass, Communion) elements.
 C.H.
 Dodd regards this interpretation as "desperate".

 egw pro.
 "I [have spoken]" - [which] i [i have spoken to you].
 Emphatic "I".
 God through Moses gave life-giving Manna; Jesus ("I") gives life-giving words.

 estin (eimi) "are [spirit]" - is [spirit and] is [life].
 An example of how a neuter plural subject will usually take a singular verb, as here.
 "The words I have spoken to you are activated through the agency of the life-giving Spirit."

 alla "but" - Strong adversative.
-Even though Jesus' words give life, some do not believe that he was the source of spiritual / eternal life.
+Even though Jesus' words give life, some do not believe that he is the source of spiritual / eternal life.

 ou pisteuousin (pisteuw) pres. "believe" - [who] do not believe.
 Absolute use of the verb - no object etc. Jesus identifies the problem of the doubting disciples; they do not believe and therefore do not receive the gift of life.

 ex + gen. "from [the beginning]" - from [beginning].
-Expressing source.
+Adverbial use of the preposition, temporal.
 Possibly from the beginning of creation, although more naturally from the early days of Jesus association with his disciples.

 oi mh pisteuonteV (pisteuw) pres. part. "[which of them] did not believe" - [who are] the ones not believing.
-The participle serves as a substantive.
+The participle serves as a substantive, predicate nominative.

 oJ paradwswn (paradidwmi) fut. part. "who would betray" - [and who is] the one delivering over = betraying [him].
 The articular participle serves as a substantive, nominative subject of the verb to-be - future referencing.
 Future participles are rare in the NT.
 The word is often used of Jesus being "delivered up" to the cross for our sins by his own people, or of Pilate doing the delivering up, or the Father doing it, or even Jesus himself doing it.
 Here, obviously referring to Judas and again indicating Jesus' ability to read people.

 dia touto "this is why" - because of this.
 This causal construction is usually inferential, serving to introduce an important proposition, "therefore, for this reason."
 Referring to the lack of faith noted in v64a.
 Jesus, knowing that some of the disciples would not believe the unfolding revelation in his person and work, had already made the point in v37 and v44 that only those given and attracted by the Father would continue in faith.

 eirhka (eipon) perf.
-"I told" - Another example of Jesus saying that he has already made this point, although again he has not made it using exactly the same words.
+"I told" - i have said.
+Another example of Jesus saying that he has already made this point, although again he has not made it using exactly the same words.

 uJmin "you" - to you.
 Dative of indirect object.